About Module 4

 - explain the difference between individual action and collective action;

-- define collective action problems, as well as specific types of collective action problems: the prisoner's dilemma and the tragedy of the commons;
+- define collective action problems, as well as a specific types of collective action problems: the tragedy of the commons;

-- explain the three types of solutions to collective action problems: government regulation, private ownership, and community mobilization;
+- explain the three types of solutions to collective action problems: government regulation, private ownership, and community self-organization;

 What is due for Module 4?